mapattacker/python-timeseries/model.rst

 used to build clusters from bottom up.
 Divisive Clustering is the opposite method of building clusters from top down, which is not available in sklearn.
-This technique allows direct timeseries windows to be
+This technique allows direct timeseries windows to be clustered directly.

 There are 3 steps to this clustering.